A Breakdown of Wedding Events and Who to Invite

 When does it take place: Morning after your wedding

 If the wedding isn’t a solo event, but a weekend’s worth of celebrations, you’ll need to cater to your guests.
 Why end the celebrating at the reception?
-Keep the party going and host a Sunday morning-after brunch.
+Keep the party going and host a Sunday morning-after brunch in downtown, Columbia, MD at Historic Oakland!
 Proper etiquette is to invite your entire wedding guest list as it’s a part of the inclusive weekend.
 Not everyone will come, but they should all be invited nonetheless.
 You’ll get to spend another day with your guests, especially those who you don’t get to see all that often.
 Host a breakfast at the hotel you’re staying at and have everyone enjoy pancakes, waffles, bacon, eggs, coffee, bloody marys, and mimosas together.

 Planning all of these wedding related events can be a blast, and a way to get you and your guests excited about the big day.
 But it’s no secret that the cost of these events are going to start to add up, especially when you’ll still have an entire wedding ceremony and reception to pay for on top of it all.
 Look into alternative options to finance these events such as a personal loan.
 At the end of the day, invite your family members and true friends that you know will make your day extra special.
 Don’t feel obligated to send out invites to everyone.
 When it comes down to it, have respect and consideration for your guests.